udacity/artificial-intelligence/Projects/2_Classical Planning/README.md

 $ python example_have_cake.py
 ```

 2. Complete all TODO sections in `my_planning_graph.py`.
-You should refer to chapter 10 of AIMA 3rd edition or chapter 11 of AIMA 2nd edition (available [on the AIMA book site](http://aima.cs.berkeley.edu/2nd-ed/newchap11.pdf)) and the detailed instructions inline with each TODO statement.
+You should refer to the [heuristics pseudocode](pseudocode/heuristics.md), chapter 10 of AIMA 3rd edition or chapter 11 of AIMA 2nd edition (available [on the AIMA book site](http://aima.cs.berkeley.edu/2nd-ed/newchap11.pdf)) and the detailed instructions inline with each TODO statement.
 Test your code for this module by running:
 ```
 $ python -m unittest -v
 ```